nrv-framework/NRV/docs/usersguide/postproc.rst

         - For unmyelinated model "Tigerholm".
 Sodium leakage channels current with time at the recorded x axis positions stored in the `x_rec` key.
     *   - `I_kleak`
         - `np.array`
         - For unmyelinated model "Tigerholm".
-Potatium leakage channels current with time at the recorded x axis positions stored in the `x_rec` key.
+Potassium leakage channels current with time at the recorded x axis positions stored in the `x_rec` key.

     *   - `g_naf`
         - `np.array`